shubham419/Smart-Attendance-app/README.md

 # Overall Features
 ### Attendance Session
-If teacher is logged in then under attendance tab he/she gets an button to take attendance of student.
-When the button is pressed by teacher the attendance session start.
+If teacher is logged in then under attendance tab he/she gets a button to take attendance of student.
+When the button is clicked by teacher the attendance session start.
-Attendance session is divided in three stage (each stage of 30 second).

-If student is logged and attendance session is not started then under attendance tab he/she can't see give attendance button.

 ![](images/IMG_20220327_150137.jpg)

+If student is logged in and attendance session is not started then under attendance tab he/she can't see give attendance button.

 ![](images/IMG_20220328_123048.jpg)

+Attendance session is divided in three stage (each stage of 10 second).